Locations in Kenai Peninsula

 Kenai Peninsula | Kenai Peninsula

-The Seward Highway has been designated a National Forest Scenic Byway.
-It travels past saltwater bays, ice-blue glaciers, and alpine valleys.
-Twisting and turning along the shores of Turnagain Arm which boasts massive 37-foot tides.
+The Seward Highway has been designated a National Forest Scenic Byway and connects Anchorage Alaska to Seward Alaska.
+It is a scenic 127 miles that travels past saltwater bays, ice-blue glaciers, and alpine valleys.
+Twisting and turning along the shores of Turnagain Arm, which boasts massive 37-foot tides.
 This is second in North America only to Nova Scotia’s Bay of Fundy.
 The waters racing out of the inlet expose miles of dangerous mud flats.
 When they return they frequently create 10-foot bore tides that can travel at up to 15 mph!

-The Portage / Whittier Highway is at mile 79 of the Seward Highway.
+Just down the highway at mile 79 of the Seward Highway is turn off for The Portage / Whittier Highway.
 It is 11.5 miles from the Junction to the seaport town of Whittier.
 Along the way you will find two excellent Forest Service Campgrounds.
 At mile five is the Begich Boggs Visitor Center and the Portage Glacier.
 The town of Whittier is a further six miles and is accessed by the Anton Anderson Memorial Tunnel.
 At 2.5 miles long, it is the 2nd longest highway tunnel in North America.
 As with many construction projects in Alaska, the driving force behind the tunnel was World War II.
 The road over Portage pass to access Prince William Sound was arduous so in 1914 the Alaska Railroad proposed a tunnel be built.
 However, it was not until the Japanese invaded the Alaska Islands of Attu and Kiska that the tunnel construction began.
 This is a toll tunnel, but well worth the expense to access beautiful Prince William Sound and the town of Whittier.
 For more detailed information visit the DOT website: www.dot.state.ak.us/creg/whittiertunnel

 After taking you through the Chugach National Forest and the Kenai National Wildlife Refuge the Sterling highway runs parallel to Cook Inlet and offers breathtaking views, across the water of snow capped Mt.
 Iliamna, Mt.
 Redoubt, and Mt.
 Augustine.
 All of which are active volcanoes.
 Mt.
 Augustine last erupted in 2006 creating spectacular ash plumes that reached 8 miles high.